Haggarman/Software-3D-Perspective-Correct-Textured-Triangles/README.md

  The winding order of the triangle's vertexes determines which side is the front face.
 The sign (positive or negative) of the triangle's **surface normal** as compared to a normalized ray extending out from the viewer (using the dot product) can determine which side of the triangle is facing the viewer.

  If the triangle were to be viewed perfectly edge-on to have a dot product value of 0, it is also invisible because it is infinitely thin.
 So then not drawing the triangle if this value is less than or equal to 0.0 accomplishes backface culling.
+With the opposite winding order, that would be greater than or equal to 0.0 to not draw the triangle.
+Either way, try to stay consistent.
 ## Texture Sampling

 ### Texture Magnification